-A recipe site built by someone who actually cooks.
+A recipe site built by Casey Kio โ someone who actually cooks.

-I started UniversalRecipesHub out of a simple frustration: I kept losing track of recipes.
+Hi, I'm Casey Kio โ the founder and editor of UniversalRecipesHub.
+I started this site out of a simple frustration: I kept losing track of recipes.
 I'd find a great dish on some random corner of the internet, cook it once, love it, and then never be able to find it again.
 Bookmarks got lost.
 Screenshots piled up.
 The notes app became unmanageable.

 So I built something.
 A place where I could actually search across cuisines, filter by what I had in the fridge, and keep track of what I'd tried and what I wanted to make next.
 It started as something personal, but I figured if I needed this, other people probably did too.